beginning of content

 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the breast-care team or your GP for advice.

 The breast tissue and lymph nodes that your surgeon removed will have been examined under a microscope.
-Your surgeon will tell you the results and discuss with you any treatment or follow-up you need.
+Your surgeon will tell you the results and discuss any treatment or follow-up care you may need.

 Summary